personalrobotics/or_rviz/README.md

 unfortunate, because both OpenRAVE and the RViz window are running in the same process.
 Unfortunately, this is a fundamental limitation inherited from the design of `librviz`.

+The following methods are implemented, but have not yet been fully tested:

+- `SetCamera`, `GetCameraTransform`, and `GetCameraIntrinsics`
+- `GetCameraImage` and `RegisterViewerImageCallback`

 ## License

 or_interactivemarker is licensed under a BSD license.
 See `LICENSE` for more information.

 ## Contributors